jiribohac/create-kipi-gallery/README.md

 # create-kipi-gallery
 a bash script to create a HTML gallery using a theme from kipi-plugins HTML-export

 In the past, I started creating my photo galleries using KIPI-plugin called HTML Export.
-First I used kohotoalbum and later gwenview to invoke the plugin and convert my pictures to a HTML gallery.
+First I used kphotoalbum and later gwenview to invoke the plugin and convert my pictures to a HTML gallery.
 I created my custom theme for this plugin, called floating-cards.
 See an example here: http://jjjjj.boha.cz